Smithfield, London: Abandoned plans for relocation to Dagenham

+2028 closure

+The City of London Corporation announced in November 2024 that Smithfield market, along with Billingsgate Fish Market, would close in or after 2028 with no replacement.
+A deal was struck between the Corporation and a group of traders, who would receive £150 million in compensation, and would not protest against the closure.

 Demolition and development plans

 Since 2005, the General Market (1883) and the adjacent Fish Market and Red House buildings (1898), part of the Victorian complex of the Smithfield Market, have been facing a threat of demolition.
-The City of London Corporation, ultimate owners of the property, has been engaged in public consultation to assess how best to redevelop their disused property and regenerate the area.
+The City of London Corporation, the ultimate owner of the property, has been engaged in public consultation to assess how best to redevelop the disused property and regenerate the area.
 Former property developers Thornfield Properties had planned to demolish the historic site and build a seven-storey office block, offering 350000 sqft of office space, with a retail outlet on the ground floor.

 Several campaigns, promoted by English Heritage and Save Britain's Heritage among others, were run to raise public awareness of this part of London's Victorian heritage.
-Grade II listed building protection was approved for the Red House Cold Store building in 2005 by then-Culture Secretary Tessa Jowell, on the basis of new historical evidence qualifying the complex as "the earliest existing example of a purpose-built powered cold store".
+Grade II listed building protection was approved for the Red House Cold Store building in 2005 by Culture Secretary Tessa Jowell, on the basis of new historical evidence qualifying the complex as "the earliest existing example of a purpose-built powered cold store".